Annenberg in Washington Supports Summer Internships in D.C.

 COMM309 is designed to enhance students' understanding of the role media play in influencing the course of public policy in the nation's capital.
 It provides students with opportunities to assess major issues in the news from the perspectives of Congress, the President, interest groups, the old and new media, lobbyists, and political consultants.
 Students explore how multiple media "narratives" that frame policy debates form and change over time.
 Readings and class discussions are supplemented by guest speakers who have played key roles in current and past policy debates.

-Applications are due April 1, 2016, and can be downloaded here.
+Applications are due April 1, 2016.
 Late applications will be reviewed on a rolling base in the event that there is leftover funding.
 Students must also secure their internship before applying.

 Questions?
 Contact Alison Feather at firstname.lastname@example.org.